pkpatricia/barrel-dev-best-practices/javascript.md

 	var dur = speed == 'fast' ?
 200 : 800;
 	```

-*	**Placement of JavaScript assets in HTML documents**
+*	####Placement of JavaScript assets in HTML documents

-	Because the downloading of scripts blocks page rendering, the only JavaScript that should be loaded from the <head> of the document should contain time-sensitive functionality that must be evaluated before the document loads - for example image, video or font loading handlers.
-If possible, such functionality should be dependency-free and written in vanilla JS so that no other dependencies need to be loaded in the <head>.
+	Because the downloading of scripts blocks page rendering, the only JavaScript that should be loaded from the &lt;head&gt; of the document should contain time-sensitive functionality that must be evaluated before the document loads - for example image, video or font loading handlers.
+If possible, such functionality should be dependency-free and written in vanilla JS so that no other dependencies need to be loaded in the &lt;head&gt;.

-	All other JavaScript including dependencies, libraries and especially anything that is not executed until the "document ready" event, should be loaded from just before the closing </body> tag of the document.
+	All other JavaScript including dependencies, libraries and especially anything that is not executed until the "document ready" event, should be loaded from just before the closing &lt;/body&gt; tag of the document.
 Large libraries such as jQuery should generally be loaded from their own CDN if possible to distribute HTTP requests.

 	To reduce HTTP requests, all javascript should be concatenated into as few files as possible.
 While a single file is preferable, maintainability of the project may be improved by utilizing 2 or 3 semantically named files.